sagemath/trac_to_gh/Issue 2861.md

 # Issue 2861: scripts do not exit with correct exit code when sys.exit() is used

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2861

 Original creator: ddrake